-Kim is a registered nurse with a master's degree in Education and over 30 years of home health experience.
+Kim is a registered nurse with a master's degree in education and more than 30 years of home health experience.
 She is an experienced leader in home health care, having held both clinical and operational positions at regional and national levels for large corporate home health organizations.
-She brings a passion for providing the clinical voice of quality, while increasing efficiencies.
-She has extensive experience speaking for state home care associations, national home care organizations, and local home care organizations on regulatory compliance, successful strategies for clinical/operational success, OASIS data collection and strategies, quality outcome improvement, developing successful QAPI programs, documentation standards, and operational processes to support OASIS and ICD-10 accuracy.
+She brings a passion for providing the clinical…Read full bio

 This chapter sets the stage for why home care and its documentation and related requirements are different from those of other settings.
 The external framework is Medicare and the Medicare Conditions of Participation (CoPs) related to documentation standards, compliance with state regulations, agency policy, accreditation, and other relevant regulatory and practice manuals.
 Other external drivers that impact care and documentation are also addressed.